 Dogs and cats, like humans, are sometimes confined to their beds, either by doctor’s orders or an illness or injury that temporarily restricts movement.
-Strict bed rest is also often required for recovery from orthopedic or neurological conditions, where the patient may or may not be able to move on their own.
+Strict bed rest is also often required for recovery from orthopedic or neurological conditions, where the patient may or may not be able to move on their own, and require constant nursing care.
 If your pet is temporarily immobile, there are key steps you must take to ensure their well-being and assist in their recovery.

 1. First and foremost, follow your veterinarian’s instructions!

 You should receive very specific, printed instructions when your pet is discharged from the hospital.
 They should include information about your pet’s diagnosis, basic nursing care directions, medication instructions and emergency contact information.
 Make sure you read through the instructions before leaving the clinic and ask questions.
-If you get home and do not understand any part of the instructions, call your vet’s office, a veterinary emergency hospital or New England Pet Hospice & Home Care (617) 302-6374.
+If you get home and do not understand any part of the instructions, call your vet’s office or a veterinary emergency hospital.

 2. Keep your pet clean and dry!